spierala/mini-rx-store/docs/docs/actions.md

 store.dispatch(new RemoveTodo(1))
 ```

-The following code examples use Class-based Action Creators.
+The upcoming code examples use Class-based Action Creators.

+### Ts-action
+With ts-action you can create actions and reducers with a minimum of boilerplate code.
+Read more in the [ts-action section](ts-action.md).